BananaBoii600/Internet-Speedtest/README.md

 # Python-Internet-Speedtest
 A console based internet speedtest app made in python.

 This app requires python to be installed in your computer.
-Python can be installed at https://www.python.org/downloads
+Python can be installed [here](https://www.python.org/downloads)

 # Setup
 before using the app, make sure you install speedtest-cli in the cmd/terminal using `pip install speedtest-cli`